klaoe/klaoe.github.io/index.md

 # klaoe loves freedom, do you love freedom?
 # klaoe loves DADADA...

-# klaoe has no religion
+# klaoe has no religion, it separate instead of unite.
-# klaoe doesn't trust politics
+# klaoe doesn't trust politicians, get them out!
+El pueblo unido jamás será vencido...

 - go vegan for the animals
 - go vegan for the planet